ankitachouksey57-eng/api_testing_kata_hotel_booking/README.md

 # API_Automation_Hotel_Booking

-we have used:
+We have used below:
-:-Java - JDK 21
+* Java - JDK version: 21.0.8
-:-Maven 3.9.9
+* Maven 3.9.11

-To run:
+To run test:
-select the "tags = @successfulBookingCreation" in TestRunner file and run with command `mvn clean test` we have different tags as per the requirement of test execution.
+select the "tags = @e2eBookingFlow" in TestRunner file and run with command `mvn clean test` we have different tags as per the requirement of test scenario.
+@successfulBookingCreation
+@negativeBookingCreation
+@getBookingByRoomID
+@getBookingByInvalidRoomID
+@getBookingByInvalidBookingID
+@bookingUpdateSuccess
+@bookingUpdateNegative
+@successfullyDeletedWithId
+@negativeScenarioForDelete
+@getBookingSummaryByValidID
+@getBookingSummaryByInvalidID
+@AuthValidation

 ## Background
 The application under test is a simple hotel booking website where you can book a room and also send a form with a request.